Capitol Heights station

-Capitol Heights is an island-platformed Washington Metro station in Capitol Heights, Maryland, United States.
+Capitol Heights station is an island-platformed Washington Metro station in Capitol Heights, Maryland, United States.
 The station was opened on November 22, 1980, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Providing service for the Blue and Silver Lines, the station is located at 133 Central Avenue in a residential area at East Capitol Street and Southern Avenue SE.
 This is the first station on the two lines in Maryland going east.
 As of 2017, in terms of weekday average boardings, it is the least used underground station in the system and the 10th least used station overall.

 History

 The station opened on November 22, 1980, and coincided with the completion of 3.52 mi of rail east of the Stadium–Armory station and the opening of the Addison Road and Benning Road stations.